waelw/task/README.md

 in utils file there is two functions with same name one is using local ARRAY and the other is using data from json place holder

+for the local one i set the response time to be 200ms.